-This College Prep course focuses on using functions to model relationships between variable quantities, extending techniques from algebra and geometry to answer questions and make predictions, and explaining those solutions using mathematical language and notation, clear English, and sketches of graphs.
-This focus is applied to the study of polynomial functions, rational functions, exponential and logarithmic functions, trigonometric functions, sequences and series, and an introduction to limits and the basic tools of calculus.
+This College Prep course focuses on using functions to model relationships between variable quantities, extending techniques from algebra and geometry to answer questions and make predictions, and explaining those solutions using mathematical language and notation, clear English, This focus is applied to the study of polynomial functions, rational and sketches of graphs. functions, exponential and logarithmic functions, trigonometric functions, sequences and series, and an introduction to limits and the basic tools of calculus.
 A programmable graphing calculator is required.
 (See calculator note.)

-Pre-requisites: Algebra II, with a grade of 80% or above and permission of the instructor.
+Prerequisites: Algebra II, with a grade of 80% or above and teacher recommendation.

-4340H Pre-Calculus
+A340H Pre-Calculus

 This course is designed for those juniors who intend to take a calculus course during their senior year or those seniors who anticipate taking a higher level math course in college.
 It involves extensive coverage of functions including polynomial, exponential, logarithmic, power and trigonometric functions.
 Other topics include graphing, transformations, polar coordinates, sequences and series and theory of equations.
 A programmable graphing calculator is required.
 (See calculator note.)
-A graded summer packet is due the first class period.

-Pre-requisites: Honors Geometry/Trigonometry, with a grade of 85% or above, and permission of the instructor.
+Prerequisites: Honors Geometry/Trigonometry, with a grade of 85% or above, and teacher recommendation.